marcoaga02/dp-ecommerce-project/README.md

 From folder's root (*dp-ecommerce-project*):
 - `make run_test`
     - builds containers, compile proto files, run tests and after tests execution all containers are automatically stopped
+- `make stop_test`
+    - to stop all docker container used to run tests
 - `make down_test`
     - removes from the system all test docker containers, volumes and networks